An Optimal and Distributed Method for Voltage Regulation in Power Distribution Systems: Convex Relaxation

 \section{Convex Relaxation}

 In this section, we state the main theoretical result, which is that under certain conditions on the angle differences between adjacent buses and the lower bounds on reactive power injections, the nonconvex problem in \eqref{eqn:prob1} can be solved exactly by solving its convex SDP relaxation.
-In order to state the result, it is convenient to rewrite the problem in \eqref{eqn:prob1} in matrix form.
+We note that SDP relaxation is not the only possible convex relaxation, e.g., \cite{Farivar12} proposes a SOCP relaxation.
+In order to state the SDP relaxation, it is convenient to rewrite the problem in \eqref{eqn:prob1} in matrix form.